Effective 1 February 2024

 - ClearView Administration Services Pty Limited.

-We will collect personal information relevant to the product and services provided.
+We will collect and hold personal information relevant to the product and services provided.
 This may include a persons’:

 - date of birth;